CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'Retrofit', 'OkHttp', 'Kotlinx Serialization', 'API clients', 'interceptors', 'network security', 'Android', 'type-safe API communication'.
-These cover the main terms a developer would use when seeking this skill.
+Includes strong natural keywords users would say: 'Retrofit', 'OkHttp', 'Kotlinx Serialization', 'API clients', 'interceptors', 'network security', 'Android'.
+These are terms developers naturally use when seeking help with Android networking.

 3 / 3